 At the end of the application process the visa applicant will be invited for a final interview with the consular officer.
 At the end of the interview the consular officer determines if a visa can be issued.
-Immigrant visas are usually valid for six months, during which the visa must be used to enter the United States.
-Upon admission the visa will be stamped by the immigration officer and as such serve as an initial, temporary residence permit (green card).
+Immigrant visas, and K-1 Fiance(e) visas can be valid for up to six months.
+Upon admission into the United States the visa will be stamped by the immigration officer and as such serve as an initial, temporary residence permit (green card).
 Here's a link to a description of the visa application process in Amsterdam.

 Please take some time to read our Immigrant Visa Frequently Asked Questions.

 - If you are a spouse or fiance(e) of a U.S. Citizen, or spouse of a Lawful Permanent Residents, please read the Rights and Protections pamphlet before your visa interview to learn about your rights in the United States relating to domestic violence, sexual assault,and child abuse and protection available to you.
 The consular officer will verbally summarize the pamphlet to you during your interview.